Physician Hormone Therapy Training:

 Provider Hormone Therapy Training

-This emergent us of hormone therapy is just one of many examples why physicians seeking to offer BHRT to their patients should undergo hormone replacement certification from a reputable hormone therapy training company like SottoPelle.
+This emergent use of progesterone hormone therapy to treat TBI is just one of many examples why physicians seeking to offer BHRT to their patients should undergo hormone replacement certification from the SottoPelle Method physician hormone therapy training experts.

 With thousands of research articles on the topic of hormone replacement, it is literally impossible for individual hormone therapy providers to keep up on every study.
 SottoPelle physician hormone therapy training ensures that you and your practice always have the latest and most relevant data at your fingertips to ensure the most accurate and effective hormone dosing and ongoing management.